Central Bureau of Investigation Explained

 Organisation of CBI

-Presently the CBI has the following divisions which are working under the union government:
+Presently the CBI has the following divisions that are working under the union government:

 1. Anti-corruption Division